This tip shows you how to edit the items that appear in the “New” column that no one uses in the Windows “right-click” context menu.

 - Ta-da!
 Your menu is that much more neat and tidy now :)

-- If you ever want to add an item back, or you install a new Program that adds itself to the menu and you want to remove it too, simply run ShellNewHandler.exe again and make the appropriate changes.
+- If you ever want to add an item back, or you install a new Program that adds itself to the menu and you want to remove it too, simply run ShellNewHandler.exe and you can edit the “New” section of the right-click menu again.
 That’s it!